suoglu/Queue-Management-System/README.md

 This project was originated from a [term project](https://suoglu.github.io/misc/other/Term_Project_Fall_2015-2016+v.1.pdf) and rewritten with [Xilinx Vivado](http://www.xilinx.com/products/design-tools/vivado.html) to work on [Digilent Basys 3](https://reference.digilentinc.com/reference/programmable-logic/basys-3/reference-manual) FPGA.

 * **Inputs:**
-  * Passcode switches (Rightmost 12 switches): Used to enter passcode
+  * `Passcode switches (Rightmost 12 switches)`: Used to enter passcode
-  * Bank switch (Leftmost switch): Used to open/close bank
+  * `Bank switch (Leftmost switch)`: Used to open/close bank
-  * Counter switch (2nd leftmost switch): Used to open/close counter
+  * `Counter switch (2nd leftmost switch)`: Used to open/close counter
-  * Passcode change switch (3rd leftmost switch): Used to change passcode
+  * `Passcode change switch (3rd leftmost switch)`: Used to change passcode
-  * Reset button (Lower button): Used to reset system
+  * `Reset button (Lower button)`: Used to reset system
-  * Customer button (Upper button): Used to taking queue number
+  * `Customer button (Upper button)`: Used to taking queue number
-  * Teller buttons (Right and left button): Used for teller actions, effects to the system changes according to leftmost three switches.
+  * `Teller buttons (Right and left button)`: Used for teller actions, effects to the system changes according to leftmost three switches.

 * **Outputs:**
-  * Bank LED (Left most LED): Shows bank open or not
+  * `Bank LED (Left most LED)`: Shows bank open or not
-  * Counter LEDs (Rightmost two LEDs): Shows corresponding counter open or not
+  * `Counter LEDs (Rightmost two LEDs)`: Shows corresponding counter open or not
-  * Wait LED (9th LED from left site): Shows if system waiting for teller action to complate a process
+  * `Wait LED (9th LED from left site)`: Shows if system waiting for teller action to complate a process
-  * Seven Segment Displays (SSDs): Can show different things according to other signals
+  * `Seven Segment Displays (SSDs)`: Can show different things according to other signals
-    * Default: Last called customer for tellers (Right two for one teller left two for other)
+    * `Default`: Last called customer for tellers (Right two for one teller left two for other)
-    * When customer takes number: For one second left two SSDs are blank, right two SSDs show taken number.
+    * `When customer takes number`: For one second left two SSDs are blank, right two SSDs show taken number.
 SSDs blink with period of 0.5 second and duty cycle of 50%.
-    * Bank closed: Writes "CLSd"
+    * `Bank closed`: Writes "CLSd"
-    * If tellers try to close bank while there is/are customer(s) waitng and/or there is an open counter: "rCXX", where XX number of remaining customer(s)
+    * `If tellers try to close bank while there is/are customer(s) waitng and/or there is an open counter`: "rCXX", where XX number of remaining customer(s)

 * **System description:**